alterakey/trueseeing/README.md

 ### Interactive mode

-With trueseeing you can interactively scan/analyze/patch/etc. apps -- making it the ideal choice for manual analysis:
+You can interactively scan/analyze/patch/etc. apps -- making it the ideal choice for manual analysis:

-	$ docker run -it --rm -v $(pwd):/out -v ts2:/cache ghcr.io/alterakey/trueseeing --inspect target.apk
+	$ trueseeing --inspect target.apk
-	[+] trueseeing 2.1.9
+	warning: --inspect is deprecated; ignored as default [+] trueseeing 2.1.9
 	ts[target.apk]> ?
 	...